CheickPaul/CheickPaul/README.md

 ### Finance & Markets

 *Tip: Clicking a repository below opens its homepage, which includes a **“Quick access”** section.
-There you’ll find links to **all certificates** and their detailed folders (modules, notes, progress, proof).*
+There you’ll find links to **all certificates** and their detailed folders (modules, selected notes, progress, proof).*

 ![TIP](https://img.shields.io/badge/TIP-Quick%20Access-green)